Know with a very high degree of accuracy where the tumor is

 Would you fly on a plane that the pilot only flies a

 couple of times per month... or less?
-Mini-parathyroid surgery
+Parathyroid surgery

 is more about the experience of the surgeon than the tools he/she

 uses.
-We know most people can't come to Tampa for an operation, but
+We know many people can't come to Tampa for an operation, but

 please, pick an